hughsk/vinyl-source-stream/README.md

 [vinyl](http://github.com/wearefractal/vinyl) pipelines, making for nicer interoperability with the existing npm stream ecosystem.

 Take, for example, [browserify](http://browserify.org/).
-There's the [gulp-browserify](https://github.com/deepak1556/gulp-browserify) and [gulpify](https://github.com/hughsk/gulpify) plugins, which you can use in combination with gulp to get browserify working in your build.
+There are the [gulp-browserify](https://github.com/deepak1556/gulp-browserify) and [gulpify](https://github.com/hughsk/gulpify) plugins, which you can use in combination with gulp to get browserify working in your build.
 Unfortunately,